Posted 3 Apr 2012

 Now that my first was out the way I have done 7 more jumps over the past weekend and finished my training, I just need 10 solo jumps and I can get my licence.
 I would never have been able to do this type of experience if it was not for the Kingston University Skydiving sports club, as they simplify the whole process.
 There are many sports and society groups at Kingston, and you can join them all and experience new things with each, and if you want to do something new you can set your own, so the possibilities are endless.

 Here is a video of me skydiving.

-Other information: I came to Kingston straight from college.
+Other information: I came to Kingston straight from college in 2008.
 I am a member of the Compact scheme and am the first person in my immediate family to attend higher education.
-I am part of the British Armed Forces Territorial Army and the skydiving society.
-I am also a Kingston University Student Ambassador.
-I chose Kingston because...
-It was the only university in England, at the time, to offer the course that I wanted.
-I was 20 when I came to Kingston and growing up in Liverpool, was ready ...
+I was part of the British Armed Forces Territorial Army and am currently in the skydiving society.
+I graduated with a First Class BEng in "Aerospace Engineering, Astronautics and Space Technology" from Kingston in 2013.
+I was also a Kingston University Student Ambassador but am now currently...